-You’re not alone.
+You’re not alone in your pre-travel anxiety.
 I promise.

-I used feel the same unsettling anxiety you do now.
+I hope these tips for anxious solo travelers will encourage and reassure you.
+After all, I used feel the same unsettling anxiety you do now.
 Heck, on occasion, I still feel the same way you do now.
 The thought of packing, heading to the airport, enduring a sleepless night on board a cramped Boeing, and arriving in a new place and knowing no one, would make even the bravest warriors (rawwwr!) break out in cold sweat.

 Traveling alone is not necessarily an easy decision – especially if it’s your first time and you’re already a nervous mess in your daily life – and I give you props for even thinking about solo travel.
 Throwing yourself to the world’s kindness may cause your throat to close.
 Mind over matter applies in this case.